 Instead of just 10 tabs, you can have up to 100 tabs open at once (so opening more tabs no longer closes the ones you had open), and you can open a second copy of the browser and have another 100 tabs in there as well.

 Switching between different tabs is extremely fast but it also didn't make our test machine use a lot of CPU or memory to keep the tabs open.

 Swiping back to a page you've already looked at is far faster than in IE 10 - you don't have to wait for it reload, it's just there pretty much as soon as you swipe.

 Another thing that speeds up performance, especially with the Flip Ahead option from IE 10 that works out what the next page in a multi-page story is going to be, is the way IE can preload up to two pages so they're already there when you swipe forwards.

 IE 11 makes more use of the app bar.
-A tiny slice of the bottom of the browser has the three dots that mean a More button in Windows 8 and Windows Phone (you'll also find that in other apps like Mail).
+A tiny slice of the bottom of the browser has three dots, equivalent to a "More" button in Windows 8 and Windows Phone (you'll also find that in other apps like Mail).

 When you tap that, or swipe to open the app bar, both the address bar and the different tabs show up at the bottom of the screen.

 If you're on a large screen, you can pin the app bar open all the time, with the address bar and small versions of the tab button.